henany1/WebApp-MBTA/instructions.md

 Welcome to the MBTA Helper project!

 You may have used multiple Python libraries to access information on the Internet.
 For example, `praw` can get Reddit data by interacting with Reddit's application programming interface (API).
 In this project, you will access web APIs directly and begin to write your own package/program to connect with new data sources.
 Then you will build a simple website containing some webpages with a small amount of dynamic content using the `Flask` web framework.
 This website will help people find a nearby MBTA station and other information by providing an address or point of interest.
-As part of the project, you are encouraged to use ChatGPT to explore APIs and Python libraries that have not been covered yet.
+As part of the project, you are encouraged to use ChatGPT to explore APIs and Python libraries that have not been covered in classes yet.

 ### Skills Emphasized